 This online CE course details articulation therapy ideas.
 The presenter of this e-course is also author of the therapy/activity manual, "Articulation Strategies That Work!"
-Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.
+Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Nonfinancial — Ana Paula Mumy has no relevant nonfinancial relationships to disclosure.